habibsemouma/port-swigger-labs/sqli/README.md

-You may want to run scripts twice.
+You may want to run the scripts twice.

-Did not do the last two labs because it requires burpsuite pro version
+Did not do the last two labs because it requires burpsuite pro version.